 Disc Golf Drills for Beginners:

-• Focus on Form: Mastering proper throwing form is crucial for maximizing power and distance.
+- Focus on Form: Mastering proper throwing form is crucial for maximizing power and distance.
 Pay close attention to your grip, footwork, and body rotation.
-Numerous online resources, like Pro Disc Golf Association YouTube Channel: [invalid URL removed] tutorials, offer excellent form breakdowns.
+Study slow-motion form breakdowns from reliable coaches.
+Then copy one cue at a time.
+One change per session, not five.

 Beginners often focus on brute strength initially, which can hinder progress.
 Here are some tips for beginners to gain more distance: